Newton's method for nonlinear mappings into vector bundles: Local convergence of Newton's method

 To measure the \grqq distance\grqq \ between $x$ and $y$ on $\X$, we form the infimum over the lengths of all curves connecting $x$ and $y$.
 If $x$ and $y$ cannot be connected, we set $d(x,y) = \infty$.
 According to this we define the map

 In the following we will always assume that $\X$ is connected.
-Then the axioms of a metric follow readily.
-Symmetry $d(x,y)=d(y,x)$ and non-negativity, $d(x,y) \geq 0$, are obvious from the definition.
+Then most of the axioms of a metric follow readily.
+Symmetry $d(x,y)=d(y,x)$ and non-negativity are obvious from the definition.
 It is known from topology that on a connected manifold, two points can always be connected by a piecewise smooth curve \cite{topology}, and thus $d(x,y) < \infty \ \forall x,y \in \X$.
 The triangle inequality follows straightforwardly from the fact that the length of curves adds up if they are concatenated.

-It thus remains to show positive definiteness of $d$, which is the only result that requires fibrewise uniform continuity.
+It thus remains to show positive definiteness of $d$, which is the only property of a metric that requires fibrewise uniform continuity.
+To this end, we first prove some results which relate the metric to the norm, locally.
+Let $(U,\phi)$ be a local chart at $x_0\in \X$ and $\Phi: \pi^{-1}(U) \to U\times \mathbb{X}$ be the corresponding natural vector bundle chart on the tangent bundle $\pi : T\X \to \X$.
+We define the \textit{open ball with radius} $r>0$ \textit{around} 0 \textit{with respect to the local norm} $\Vert\cdot \Vert_{x_0}$ (with representation $\Vert\cdot\Vert_{\Phi, x_0}$) as